cunybpl/nycet_pnp/src/content/guides/components/constant-speed-constant-volume-pump-motor.md

 ---
-title: Constant-Speed, Constant-Volume Pump and Motor
+title: Constant-speed, Constant-volume Pump and Motor
 type: component
 excerpt: Operates at a single speed to circulate liquid (e.g., water, water, and glycol solution) through a piping network where the flow rate through the pump does not vary more than 5%.
 Centrifugal pumps are the most common type of pumps used.
 thumbnail_image: "images/plants/water-cooled-chilled-water-plant/chilled-water-plant-overview.jpeg"